 - Relationship test: The qualifying child must be your son or daughter, stepchild, foster child, or adopted child.

-There may be additional eligibility requirements for claiming the EITC for a child with disabilities, depending on your income, tax filing status, or other criteria that the IRS outlines.
+There may be additional eligibility requirements for claiming the EITC for a child with disabilities, depending on your income, tax filing status, or other criteria the IRS outlines.